 Third, Durward's disclosure regarding situations where central control unit 14 communicates only the "graphical data for the updated field of view," as referenced in column 7, lines 3-18, does not address situations where the visual relevant space, and thus the positional data communicated to the user, is wider or narrower than the virtual being's field of view.
-As we explain above, we are persuaded that at least in these situations, Durward's client determines which virtual beings to display to the user.
+As we explain above, we are persuaded that at least in these situations, Durward's client determines the "displayable set" of other virtual beings.